Guidance on CDM 2015

 Co-ordination and Co-operation

-Even if a project is not notifiable there is a requirement for all parties to facilitate co-operation and co-ordination between all members of the project team.
+On all CDM projects there is a requirement for all parties to facilitate co-operation and co-ordination between all members of the project team.

 Part 4 of the CDM2015 regulations lists specifics in regard to types of work, in particular medium-high risk works that include:-